bytebase/bytebase.com-old/content/docs/change-database/schema-editor.md

 <hint-block type="info">

-This feature is in beta and only available for MySQL.
+This feature is in beta and only available for MySQL and PostgreSQL.

+Schema Editor for MySQL currently supports editing `Table` and `Column` objects.

+Schema Editor for PostgreSQL currently supports editing `Schema`, `Table` and `Column` objects.

 </hint-block>